-- When applied topically it uses its acidic nature to trigger your skin to heal itself by promoting collagen production and increasing elasticity.
+- When applied topically, its acidic nature triggers your skin to heal by promoting collagen production and increasing elasticity.
 This keeps your skin firm and plump and reduces the signs of aging.
-It works well treating areas that are prone to showing aging especially for the areas that can get overlooked like your neck and chest.
+It works well in treating areas prone to showing aging, especially for the areas that can get overlooked, like your neck and chest.

-- It is a brightening agent that works hard to fade brown spots without changing your regular skin pigmentation.
-It also can inhibit melanin production which can stop future skin discoloration.
+- It is a brightening agent that works hard to fade brown spots without changing your normal skin pigmentation.
+It also can inhibit melanin production, which can stop future skin discoloration.

 - It fights against environmental stressors like pollutants, UV light, and free radicals because of its antioxidant capabilities.
 This helps protect your skin and its youthful appearance.